The New Congress: Fewer Christians But Still Religious

 The membership of the incoming U.S. Congress is somewhat less religious and more diverse than that of the preceding Congress, though the changes are almost entirely on the Democratic side.

-A poll of the religious composition of the new Congress by the Pew Research Center finds that more than 99 percent of the Republican members identify as Christian, as opposed to 78 percent of the Democrats.
-In both parties, Christians are over-represented, according to Pew, given that just 71 percent of all U.S. adults describe themselves as Christians.
+A poll of the religious composition of the new Congress by the Pew Research Center and CQ Roll Call finds that more than 99 percent of the Republican members identify as Christian, as opposed to 78 percent of the Democrats.
+In both parties, Christians are overrepresented, according to Pew, given that just 71 percent of all U.S. adults describe themselves as Christians.

 The poll results, based on the members' own reporting of their faith identities, reflect broader demographic and cultural changes in the United States but also the abiding importance of religion in American politics.

-One notable finding is that members of Congress are more likely to claim a religious affiliation than the public at large.
+One notable finding is that members of Congress are more likely to claim a religious affiliation than is the public at large.
 Numerous surveys have shown a sharp increase in the number of Americans who say they do not identify with any particular religious tradition, but that trend is less apparent among those elected to Congress.
-The Pew poll found just one member, Democratic Senator Kyrsten Sinema of Arizona, reporting no affiliation at all, whereas 23 percent of all U.S. adults so identify.
+The Pew poll found just one member, Democratic Sen. Kyrsten Sinema of Arizona, reporting no affiliation at all, whereas 23 percent of all U.S. adults so identify.

 One possible explanation is that candidates for office are hesitant to say they don't have a faith tradition, for fear of voter disapproval.
 A 2016 Pew survey found that 51 percent of U.S. adults said they would be less likely to vote for a presidential candidate who does not believe in God.
 While that share has declined in recent years, it may still be high enough to make candidates wary of declaring their lack of belief.

-"I think some of this is just that politicians change more slowly than the public in many ways and don't want to court potential trouble with voters by admitting that they don't have any kind of religious affiliation," says John Green, director of the Ray C. Bliss Institute of Applied Politics at the University of Akron.
+"I think some of this is just that politicians change more slowly than the public in many ways and don't want to court potential trouble with voters by admitting that they don't have any kind of religious affiliation," says John Green, director of the Ray C. Bliss Institute of Applied Politics at the University of Akron and a senior fellow with the Pew Forum on Religion and Public Life.

 Whether members of Congress are genuinely more faithful than the public at large or simply reluctant to express skepticism about religion is not clear from the Pew poll.
 Eighty members describe themselves generally as "Christian" but do not specify a particular denomination.
-Another eighteen members refused to answer questions about their faith identity.
+Eighteen others refused to answer questions about their faith identity.
 Among them was Rep. Jared Huffman, D-Calif., who in 2017 declared himself to be a humanist and said he is not sure there is a God.

-"I don't believe in religious tests," Huffman told the Washington Post, "and I don't believe my religion is all that important to the people I represent, and I think there's too much religion in politics."
+"I don't believe in religious tests," Huffman told The Washington Post, "and I don't believe my religion is all that important to the people I represent, and I think there's too much religion in politics."

 Faith and community